Raven-biosciences/chemX_docs/docs/tutorial.md

 ![](./assets/CreateProject.png)

 Following upload, you are taken to the below view.
-If any molecule presented warnings during sanitization you can find them by sorting the table by "Warning" and look through them by clicking on the molecule.
+If any molecule presented warnings during sanitization you can find them by sorting the table by "Warning" and look through them by clicking on the molecule ID. **If you move away from this view and need to re-find it, simply click *Check Molecules* in the Workflow panel on the right**

 ![](./assets/MoleculeView.png)